dart-lang/sdk/docs/language/informal/subtyping.md

 is `X0 & S1`
   - and `T0 <: S1`.

-*Note that neither of the previous rules are required to make the rules syntax
+*Note that neither of the previous rules are required to make the rules
-directed: they are merely useful special cases of the next rule.*
+algorithmic: they are merely useful special cases of the next rule.*

 #### Intersection on the right

 By lemma 2, if `T1` is of the `X1 & S1` and there is any derivation of `T0 <:
 T1`, then there is a derivation ending with a use of right intersection introduction, hence the rule: